-During the years ended December 31, 2018, 2019 and 2020, as a result of the Tantan acquisition discussed in Note 3, the Group determined that Tantan met the criteria for separate reportable segment given its financial information is separately reviewed by the Group's CEO.
+During the years ended December 31, 2019, 2020 and 2021, the Group determined that Tantan met the criteria for separate reportable segment given its financial information is separately reviewed by the Group's CEO.
 Additionally, the Group started its entertainment business that included TV content production through one of its subsidiary QOOL, for which the Group's CEO started to review discrete financial information.
-As a result, the Group determined that for the years ended December 31, 2018, 2019 and 2020, it operated in three operating segments namely Momo, Tantan and QOOL.
+As a result, the Group determined that for the years ended December 31, 2019, 2020 and 2021, it operated in three operating segments namely Momo, Tantan and QOOL.
 Momo's services mostly include live video services, value-added services, mobile marketing services and mobile games derived from the Momo's platform.
-Tantan's services mainly include value-added services and live video services provided on Tantan's platform, QOOL services mainly include advertisement services generated from the Group's broadcasting of content television.
+Tantan's services mainly include value-added services and live video services provided on Tantan's platform.
+QOOL services mainly include advertisement services generated from the Group's broadcasting of content television.